 The bathroom facilities are within walking distance from the rental, but there are no showers.
 Potable water is available out of the spigots located at the corners of the horse pens.

 Since the property is a working ranch, guests are asked to keep the gates closed and to not go into the horse pens.
 Most of the horses are friendly and love nose scratches, and the hosts suggest saying hello to Kirby, their mini fainting goat, and to throw a ball for Elle.

 The door to the tipi is secured by several clips on each side.
 The hosts recommend rolling up the door and tying it off for easy access.
 The door can be unrolled and secured from the inside at night.
 Please be courteous and close/clip the door when leaving.

 The hosts provide a small fire pit for a small amount of heat and the warm glow lights up the entire tipi.
 A black knob is located on the side of the tipi.
 Guests need to turn the valve half way to turn on the gas and press the valve in to provide more gas while lighting the fire pit.
 The hosts recommend that guests light one of the provided BBQ lighters prior to turning on the gas.
 Once the fire pit is on guests can adjust the flame using the valve.
 Glampers should make certain they turn off the fire pit before falling asleep and make certain the gas is off before they leave.

 A fire pit and some wood for burning is provided.
 Guests can feel free to gather any small sticks they can find for kindling.
 Campfires are only allowed if there is not a fire ban.
 Guests should check with the host if they are uncertain if a fire ban is enforced during their stay.
-Only small fires are allowed and please don't burn cans or glass.
-Once guests are done with a fire they should drown the fire with water from the creek using the buckets provided.
-Read More
+Only small fires are allowed and guests mustn't burn cans or glass.
+Once guests are done with a fire, they should drown the fire with water from the creek using the buckets provided.
+Read more